 - Swap breakfast cereal for oatmeal.
 Being in a rush can tempt you to pour a bowl of cereal because it’s quick.
 But often times breakfast cereals are high in sugar and carbohydrates and low in fiber and other nutrients that your body can benefit from at the start of the day.
 Try swapping your morning bowl of cereal for a bowl of oatmeal loaded with vitamins, minerals, fiber, and antioxidants.
 To speed up the process try overnight oats, or buy your oats already prepared.

 - Switch regular spaghetti noodles for spaghetti squash or zoodles.
 Craving spaghetti?
 Well, making this switch can satisfy your craving with half the calories and carbs.
-We utilize this swap on our menu often with dishes like our Turkey Bolognese and Turkey Sage Meatballs.
+We utilize this swap on our menu often with dishes like our Turkey Bolognese.

 - Try adding some fruit to your water instead of reaching for juice or soda which can be loaded with extra calories and sugar.